emacsfodder/emacsfood/doc/package.5.md

 For multi-file packages, the `README` file is used.

-When presenting the commentary text as HTML, Marmalade will separate paragraphs with the `<p>` tag but will otherwise do no formatting.
+When presenting the commentary text as HTML, Meatpack will separate paragraphs with the `<p>` tag but will otherwise do no formatting.

 ## EXAMPLES